 In addition to the activities of the Coalition, each of the member companies also supports these nine principles separately.

 The Freight Stakeholders Coalition represents nearly every segment of the transportation industry.
 This includes shippers, transportation providers, as well as public and private owners and operators of infrastructure and transportation assets used to move goods across the United States.
 The Coalition is united in the belief that a strong federal role in transportation programs is essential to maintain interstate and foreign commerce and the development of a more robust, and competitive freight network.

 That being said, they are not alone in this endeavor.
 Organizations from around the country are also seeking to positively impact infrastructure and goods movement in their own regions.
-The Mid-America Freight Coalition, I-80 Coalition, I-81 Coalition, the I-95 Corridor Coalition, and North America’s Super Corridor Coalition, Inc. (NASCO) and many others are doing their part to influence infrastructure spending and freight movement on surface roads, ports and shipping.
+The Mid-America Freight Coalition, I-80 Coalition, the I-95 Corridor Coalition, and North America’s Super Corridor Coalition, Inc. (NASCO) and many others are doing their part to influence infrastructure spending and freight movement on surface roads, ports and shipping.